rekandlal/college-project/README.md

 # college-project
-In this website , i create bank management system topic related.
+In this website , i will create bank management system .